Bertha Kalm Scholarship

 Faculty should contact those students they believe are deserving of this generous scholarship.
 Students must complete the application (which requires the mentor’s signature as well) and provide all of the supporting documentation to their mentor.
 Supporting documents include graduate and undergraduate transcripts, a letter of support from the student’s mentor, a second letter of recommendation, and a Statement of Purpose from the student.
 Interested students may contact faculty members to make them aware of this scholarship, but faculty will make the determination of whom they wish to put forward.

 The mentor will thereafter deliver the completed application package to Graduate Studies, ADM 146.
-Applications will not be accepted from students.
-The application is due by May 4, 2018.

 Who Is A Mentor?